-The company initially requested an average 58.4% rate change for the existing 2015 plans that the company sells in the individual market.
-For each requested plan, we reviewed the contract to see if the plan included all of the benefits required by state and federal law, if the rates are reasonable in relation to the benefits, and if the company will be able to pay projected claims and expenses.
-The Department also considers factors such as the insurer's revenues, medical and administrative costs, actual and projected profits, and past rate changes, as well as the effect the change will have on Pennsylvania consumers.
+For each requested plan, the Department reviewed the contract to see if the plan included all the benefits required by state and federal law, if the rates were reasonable in relation to the benefits, and if the insurer would be able to pay projected claims and expenses.
+The Department also considered factors such as the insurer's revenues, medical and administrative costs, actual and projected profits, and past rate changes, as well as the effect the 2024 rate change would have on Pennsylvania consumers.